 - Cart Details

-The Mayans and Incans revered the tiny, but nutrient-dense, chia seed as a staple food along with corn and beans.
-In fact, 'chia' is the Mayan word for 'strength.'
+The Maya and Incans revered the tiny, but nutrient-dense, chia seed as a staple food along with corn and beans.
+In fact, 'chia' is the Maya word for 'strength.'
 You'll find lots of strength in Navitas Naturals Chia Seeds, which contain an abundance of good-for-you nutrients that can be added to virtually any meal.

 - How to use it